When you leave the armed forces, the options for where you and your family can live include:

 - veteran housing charities

-- support if you are in danger of being or have been made homeless
+- support if you are homeless or at risk of being homeless

-Information about housing is available in the Scottish housing guide for people leaving the armed forces and ex-service personnel.
+Information about housing is available in the Scottish housing guide for people leaving the armed forces and ex-service personnel on gov.scot.

-You can find general advice on leaving the armed forces in the GOV.UK Service Leavers Pack.
+You can find general advice on leaving the armed forces in the Service Leavers Pack on GOV.UK.

 Renting a property